![]() ![]() The patented SandTrap Architectural Speaker Tuning System. This

 retail location in 9 steps.

 Fidelity without truth?
-I expect to be lied to by sleazy laywers and politicians, but I draw the line at my high fidelity audio/video world.
+I expect to be lied to by sleazy lawyers and politicians, but I draw the line at my high fidelity audio/video world.
 UltraHD HDR Primer - all 7 Parts Part 1 Set the Table Part 2 Buzzword Noise Reduction Part 3 HDR Format War Part 4 The HD Multimedia Interface Part 5 More HDMI Tips Part 6 UltraHD Sources Part 7 System Compatibility Adventures

 in